angela1011/Fortran2023/README.md

+# Computer Programming on Geosciences

-# Using fortran 90 in Seismology data processing
+Using fortran 90 in Seismology data processing